-FAQ’s Frequently asked questions on being declined for a business loan for non business revenue transfers between business checking accounts.
+FAQ’s Frequently asked questions on being declined for a business loan for transfers between checking accounts that are not revenue from sales.

 Question: My business has transfers between business accounts each month.
 Can you still fund a business loan with transfers between accounts?

-Question: Our business was declined for having non revenue transfers into our business account.
+Question: Our business was declined for transfers into our business account.
 Why would the lender decline our business for that?

-Question: Transfers are often not counted as revenue because a transfer into an account may not be business income from a customer.
-The lender believes that deposit did not come from a sale or service to a customer.
+Answer: Transfers into an account may not be business income from a customer.
+The lender believes those deposits did not come from a sale or service provided and are not true business revenue.

-Answer: The most likely reason is that the repayment of the loan will only usually come from one business account even if the business has more than one business checking account.
+Answer: The most likely reason is that the repayment of the loan usually comes from one business account even when the business has more than one account.

-Question: Our business does transfers between accounts for payroll and other needs.
-Why should we be penalized for that when it comes to our revenue totals for a business loan?
+Question: Our business makes transfers between accounts for payroll and other needs.
+Why are we penalized for that by lenders for a business loan?